appseconnect/docs/_posts/ProcessFlow Management/2020-08-05-manage-actions-actionfilters-errorfilters.md

 7) You can also append multiple filters by clicking on the **APPEND** button add conjuction on the same level as of the elder sibling filter..
 To add a conjuction on a level below, click on the (+) button beside the elder sibling.

-8) You can also save the filter as a template by clicking on **SAVE AS TEMPLATE** for reusing it on a different Process Flow for the same application within the same organisation.
+8) You can also save the filter as a template by clicking on **SAVE AS TEMPLATE** for reusing it on a different processflow for the same application within the same organisation.
 For more details on TEMPLATE, [Click Here](/processflow/manage-actions-actionfilters-errorfilters/#saving-a-template-filter).

 **Note:** You need to save the elder sibling before applying conjuction on same level or below level.